oasis-tcs/openc2-tc-ops/Documentation-Norms.md

 2. GitHub: A Contributor creates a [fork](https://help.github.com/en/github/getting-started-with-github/github-glossary#fork) (i.e., personal copy) of the upstream Repo in their own GitHub account.
-This fork will contain a copy of the repo Upstream Repo's content as of the time the fork was created.
+This fork will contain a copy of the upstream Repo's content as of the time the fork was created.
 The contributor can work purely in this document on the web, or create a local